ushahidi/riverid-python/README.md

 Please remember to execute each of the following as `root`.

-### Application Server
+### API Server

 1. Run the installation script:
-`wget -qO- --no-check-certificate https://raw.github.com/ushahidi/riverid/master/scripts/install-app.sh | bash`
+`wget -qO- --no-check-certificate https://raw.github.com/ushahidi/riverid/master/scripts/install-api.sh | bash`

 2. Edit the configuration file using a tool such as `vim` or `nano`:
 `vim /var/www/riverid/api/config.py`